farhanali-IBM/ieam-edge-assets/README.md

     * `ansible-playbook agent-install/ansible/playbooks/edge-cluster-agent-install.yml --extra-vars @agent-install/ansible/vars.yml --ask-become-pass`
       * The password to enter is your computer password.
 This is to allow certain tasks to run with higher privileges.
 * You will see the agent running in namespace set for `AGENT_NAMESPACE` in `vars.yml`

+## OpenShift Pipelines for CI/CD Demo
+* Please refer to the following [repository](https://github.com/Client-Engineering-Industry-Squad-1/ieam-edge-cluster-demo) to setup this demo in your environment